v3ctr0n/AX-Theme/README.md

 # AX-Theme

 Dark VS Code theme using mainly combination of orange and grey.
+Available for VS Codium as well.

 > **Python**